 We offer free electric vehicle charging through our network of charging points within East Dunbartonshire.
 Both the electricity and parking are currently free while charging, however we reserve the right to start charging for this facility in the future.

 Chargers are located in all of our towns and major villages.
 We hope to further increase availability in future years.
 Outlets are located in Council operated car parks and other locations and charger types are detailed below.
-All of the government provided public charge points can be seen here.
+All of the government provided public charge points can be found on the charge place Scotland.
 Other charge points are available across East Dunbartonshire from private companies.
 You can check the current network here.

 EDC “Rapid” Electric Vehicle Charge Point Locations:

 Type: Type 2

 - Kirkintilloch - William Patrick Library Car Park